FlippingFlips/pingod-addons/docs/content/pingodgame/recordings-playback.md

 weight: 60
 ---

 Quick guide on how to record and playback a game.

 Recording a game can speed up your game development for game logic.

-They would usually start off by using trough switches adding credits and starting a game, then any events after this to test any recorded sequence.
+They would usually start off by using trough switches then adding credits and starting a game.

+Any events after this to test any recorded sequence like clearing a target bank, draining your ball.

+Testing modes and testing the complete game.

 ## Recording